-There is nothing that can beat these Simple Tuna Potato Fritters!
+There is nothing that can beat these simple tuna potato fritters!
 Their pillowy texture is so delicious and comforting.
 This is the best recipe to use with the leftover mashed potatoes.
-It is surely one of my favourites, my daughters love them and it brings me so much satisfaction to see them happy.
+It is surely one of my favourites, my kids love them, and it brings me so much satisfaction to see them happy.

 - Potatoes - As the main ingredient, the potatoes have to be boiled and mashed before being used in the recipe.
 All varieties of potatoes are suitable for this dish, although when cooked, the white ones have a smoother texture and a delicious, buttery flavour.

-- Canned Tuna – I would advise using good quality tuna- I am using tuna from Rio Mare and it makes my recipes improve dramatically.
-I started using it whilst visiting Italy, and since then this has been my personal favourite.
+- Canned Tuna - I would advise using good quality tuna- I am using tuna from Rio Mare, and it makes my recipes improve dramatically.
+I started using it whilst visiting Italy, and since then, this has been my personal favourite.

-- Fresh Parsley – Herbs are always best when fresh- that’s why I tend to stock my freezer with bags of chopped parsley.
-This way the freshness always remains.
+- Fresh Parsley - Herbs are always best when fresh- that's why I tend to stock my freezer with bags of chopped parsley.
+This way, the freshness always remains.

 - Egg - Free-range or organic eggs would be best.

-- Salt and pepper – I recommend freshly grated Himalayan salt, this way you’ll avoid having any other nasty things in your salt.
+- Salt and pepper - I recommend freshly grated Himalayan salt; this way, you'll avoid having any other nasty things in your salt.
 Any type of pepper will work.

 - Flour - Flour helps the mixture become denser and helps the ingredients stick together.
 All-purpose, plain or even bread flour would work in this recipe.